How To Convert A Shed Into A DIY Goat Barn

 a milking stall in a goat barn

-SLCG PRO TIP: No, you do not need a separate room or stall to milk your dairy goats.
-I have seen plenty of setups where milking is done in a corner, in the aisle way, or outside.
-This all depends on your climate, how much room you have to work with, and your age.
+No, you do not need a separate room or stall to milk your dairy goats.
+I have seen plenty of setups where milking is done in a corner, in the aisle way, or even outside.
+There are a few reasons why you may want to have a dedicated milking space.

 a buck goat standing on a gate in a barn with piles of hay in the background

-Although not necessary, a feed room is definitely nice to have if you have room for it.
-We had a chicken coop on the back of our shed in the beginning that we later converted into our feed room.
+Although not necessary, a feed room is nice to include if you have room for it.
+We were able to convert a back section of our shed into a feed room for all our livestock.

 a large feed room with totes, barrels, and shelves of livestock feed and supplies

-This keeps all the feed away from the goats and there is plenty of room for medications, herbs, minerals, grooming supplies, tools, and even my trusty stash of zip ties.
+This space allows us to keep all the feed secure and out of reach from the goats.
+We added a few old cabinets where we can store medications, herbs, minerals, grooming supplies, tools, and even my trusty stash of zip ties.

 I have a pen-style gate on the feed room with a sturdy lock to keep the goats out just in case they get out of the main pen.